Materials-Consortia/OPTIMADE/optimade.rst

     This is particularly relevant for the default JSON-based response format.
     In this case, **field** refers to the name part of the name-value pairs of JSON objects.

+**Trajectory**
+    A Trajectory contains data belonging to a set of structures.
+Usually this data will come from molecular dynamics simulations.
+It can however also contain data from structures that are related in an different way.
+For example the successive structures from a Monte Carlo simulation.

+**Frame**
+    An individual structure or data belonging to an individual structure from a trajectory.

 Data types
 ----------